What is an Anti-hero? Simple Guide, Complicated Character

 But what does the journey look like for an anti-hero?
 How do they transform?
 Do they transform?

 They often do, yes, though there are also anti-heroes with flat character arcs.
-You see this a lot in gritty detective novels.
+You see this a lot in detective novels.
 A misanthropic, self-destructive detective solves the crime and delivers justice, all while stubbornly remaining misanthropic and self-destructive.

 Then there are the anti-heroes who evolve in response to the central conflict.
 Some change for the better (we call this a positive character arc) while others become decidedly worse (negative character arc).